denten-books/plain-text/proposal.md

 document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode forms of governance.
 These tacit structures police intellectual property laws; they censor and carry out surveillance operations.
-For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require in some cases the management of digital rights (DRM) at the level of hardware.
+For example, the Digital Millennium Copyright Act, passed in the United States in 1996, goes beyond written injunction to require in some cases the management of digital rights (DRM) at the level of hardware.
-An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Building on the recent work of scholars like Johanna Drucker, Lev Manovich, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring implicit control structures once again under the purview of interpretation and critique [@manovich_there_2011; @gitelman_paper_2014; @hu_prehistory_2015].
+An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.
+Building on the recent work of scholars like Johanna Drucker, Lev Manovich, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring implicit control structures once again under the purview of interpretation and critique [@manovich_there_2011; @gitelman_paper_2014; @hu_prehistory_2015].

 Annotated Table of Contents